Kostianets/TCD/README.md

 - Loads text data and associated binary labels (e.g. IsToxic, IsProvocative, IsAbusive) from CSV.
 - Uses a simple bag-of-words Naive Bayes classifier with Laplace smoothing as the base estimator.
 - Implements bagging (bootstrap aggregation) to combine multiple estimators for improved performance.
-- Evaluates models using standard metrics—accuracy, precision, recall, and F1 score.
+- Evaluates models using standard metrics — accuracy, precision, recall, and F1 score.
 - Uses Streamlit to provide a simple web interface for testing single comments.
 - Comments in code is written on Slovak language.